digithree/readable-only-web/README.md

 #### Regarding the OpeNode server

-There is a test deployment currently sitting at [https://row.openode.io](https://row.openode.io) which is open for anyone to use.
+There is a permanent development deployment currently sitting at [https://row.onl](https://row.onl) and hosted by OpeNode which is open for anyone to use.
 I use it myself.
 Of course if you use it I (or employees of OpeNode) could see your IP address and what you're using it for.
 I don't want to know what you look at and don't intend to check, but you'd be foolish to rule it out, you don't know me.

 So, you are encouraged to set up your own little server, it's pretty straight forward to do and there's some info on how to do it further below.
 The more people using a single server the better, but up to a point as no server should have too much data logged by the service.
 I'm not sure what the ideal balance point is but you should assume your usage is being monitored by the service, although that should not translate into advertising tracking.